How to Install Datical in AWS

 - Automate the database release management process.

-The end goal is make sure database code can be promoted automatically and in lockstep with application code changes.
+The end goal is to make sure database code can be promoted automatically and in lockstep with application code changes.
 With database continuous integration and delivery, software development teams can deliver smaller, less risky deployments, making it possible to respond more quickly to business or customer needs.
 After installing Datical on AWS, you will have a CI/CD pipeline for your database code.

 You’ll need an AWS account, an Amazon EC2 key pair, and appropriate permissions for AWS Identity and Access Management (IAM).
 From Datical, you’ll need access to Datical software.
 Request a custom demo of Datical.
-You will need to be familiar with executing SQL against at database and general CI/CD concepts.
+You will need to be familiar with executing SQL against a database and general CI/CD concepts.